Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Examples

-The $F$- and $R$-symbols can be determined by the product structure, and the $U$- and $\eta$-symbols are trivial (corresponding to trivial symmetry action).
-We generate the remaining theories with trivial symmetry action using the torsor method.
-The symmetry fractionalization is completely determined by
+The $F$- and $R$-symbols can be determined by the product structure, and the $U$- and $\eta$-symbols are trivial (corresponding to trivial symmetry action and fractionalization).
+Then the remaining theories with $\central = \vv{0}$ are obtained by stacking with FSPT phases as

+While this is a natural way to generate the theories from the perspective of classification, there is an easier method to generate the explicit data of these theories than directly using stacking.
+In particular, we can utilize the torsor functor and the $\vviso$-isomorphism of Sec.~\ref{sec:centralisomorphism}.
+In this way, we generate the theories with trivial symmetry action and $\central =\vv{0}$ by applying the torsor functor to the base theory